caleb-bender/atoms/Documentation/1.0.x/AtomsDataModelClasses.md

 ```
 Also, lets suppose that the `OrderType` column could be a variety of different cryptic string values: `"PC"` for pickup by customer, `"D"` for delivery, `"PT"` for pickup by third-party, And `"NONE"`,`""`, or `NULL` for an unknown order type.
 These abbreviations are rather unclear, and let's say you don't want to replicate this ambiguity in your data model class.
 What do you do?

 Fear not!
-The `StringToEnumMappingRuleAttribute` is here.
+The `StringToEnumVariantMappingRuleAttribute` is here.
 When you define your data model class, simply define the mapping rules you would like for each string variant:
 ```csharp
 public class CustomerOrder
 {